Orlando Arcia Player Props: Braves vs. Marlins

 Orlando Arcia At The Plate

-- Arcia has picked up a hit in 39 of 60 games this year, with multiple hits 19 times.
+- Arcia has picked up a hit in 40 of 61 games this season, with multiple hits 19 times.

-- In 30.0% of his games this season, Arcia has had at least one RBI.
-He's picked up more than one in 13.3%.

-- He has scored in 38.3% of his games this season, with more than one run scored in 13.3%.
+- He has scored a run in 23 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.